neoclide/coc-repl/Readme.md

 - Reconnect to the server by vim command `:CocRestart`.
 - Trace events of coc.nvim with current console.
 - Show debug messages of the node-client with current console, mostly the transport messages.
+- Trace verbose output from `LanguageClient` with current console.

 **Important**, latest coc.nvim is required.